atlanticcanadacdc/outsideSubmissionTemplate/README.md

 ### Can I provide my data to you using old versions of your submission template?

-We will accept data curated in older versions of our submission template in special cases.
-Please do your best to collect and curate your data using our newest template!
+We will accept data curated in older versions of our submission template.
+However, we ask that you please do your best to collect and curate your data using our newest template!

 ### What do I do if my coordinates are not in decimal degrees?